Saint Mary's School (Raleigh, North Carolina): Campus

 Saint Mary's buildings date from the nineteenth and twentieth centuries and also include antebellum structures individually recognized as Local Historic Landmarks.
 Three buildings from the 1830s are visible from Hillsborough Street from behind a wooded glade of large oaks, hollies, and magnolias.

 The school's oldest structures, East and West Rock, are matching buildings constructed with discarded stone from the building of the second North Carolina State Capitol in the 1830s.
 The brick Greek Revival building between them was erected soon after; it was remodeled in 1909 to include a Neoclassical Revival front portico and dormitory wings.
 This main building was named Smedes Hall for the school's founder, the Rev. Aldert Smedes.

-Two buildings erected in the later nineteenth century are Gothic in style: the 1855 Richard Upjohn Gothic Chapel and the 1887 Gothic Revival arts building, a brick structure with pointed-arch windows.
+Two buildings erected in the later nineteenth century are Gothic in style: the 1856 Richard Upjohn Gothic Chapel and the 1887 Gothic Revival arts building, a brick structure with pointed-arch windows.

 The early twentieth century saw much construction; nearly all the permanent brick buildings, which were rendered in the Colonial Revival style, survive.
 Later construction continued to complement earlier buildings, and the view of the campus from Hillsborough Street remains notable for its historic integrity.

 Saint Mary's School was listed on the National Register of Historic Places in 1978 as a national historic district.
 The district encompasses nine contributing buildings, including St. Mary's Chapel.
 Currently, the campus is considered to be part of downtown Raleigh.

 Athletics

 Saint Mary's School offers a full interscholastic athletic program consisting of 18 sports teams.
 Saint Mary's School competes as a member of the Triangle Independent Schools Athletic Conference (TISAC) and the North Carolina Independent Schools Athletic Association (NCISAA, 3A Classification).
-The following sports offered at Saint Mary's are:
+Sports offered at Saint Mary's include soccer, cross country, field hockey, golf, tennis, volleyball, basketball, lacrosse, swimming, track and field, softball, flag football, and cheerleading.